SKRohit/SKRohit.github.io/_tabs/lawst.md

 - aid in framing strong legal arguments
 - use past cases lawyer has worked on to improve their research and drafting experience.

-All these feature integrated into one tool, accessible anytime with sleek user experience is going be our USP.
-We are attaching a sample demo.
+All these feature integrated into one tool, accessible anytime with sleek user experience is  our USP.
+Feel free to reach out to us for any other info, on contact details mentioned below.